comp-medicine-uc/multiscale-lung-mechanics/src/README.md

 # Source files

-( Files that implement libraries and functions used in simulations.
-Include an overall descripction here.
-Use subfolders if neccesary. ***Main/test files DO NOT go here!*** )
+Folder and files that implement libraries and functions used in simulations

+## Folders
+- `Meshing`: Mesh generation
 ## Files

-(List all files, including a brief description - see template below.)

-- `boundaries.py`: Boundary definition for geometries
+- `modelfunctions.py`: Python Classes and Functions for PCV, VCV mechanical ventilation and supersyringe simulation
-- `model.py`: Class for numerical model
+- `userTKD.py` : : Python Classes and Functions for the micromechanical (TKD) model
-- `params.py`: Parameter definition
-- `mesh_gen.py`: Mesh generation